Andrea Routley

-Andrea Routley is a Canadian writer.
+Andrea Routley is a Canadian writer based in Vancouver, British Columbia.
 Her short story collection Jane and the Whales was a finalist for the Lambda Literary Award for Debut Fiction at the 26th Lambda Literary Awards in 2014.
+Her short stories appear in Canadian literary magazines such as Geist and The Fiddlehead Review.

 She was a founder of the LGBT literary magazine Plenitude and of the Sunshine Coast's (Canada) Read Out Loud LGBT reading series, and was editor of the 2010 anthology Walk Myself Home: An Anthology to End Violence Against Women.
+In 2020, her book This Unlikely Soil was shortlisted for the Malahat Review Novella Prize.

+During the 2022-23 winter, Routley was a writer-in-residence at the Haig-Brown House of the Campbell River Museum on Vancouver Island, where she planned to finish a new novel.